infonline/dmr-extension-w3c/README.md

 | `--sourcemaps`          | Force the creation of sourcemaps.
 Default: `env ==!production`                                        |
 | `--pack`                | Will zip the built extension on the end and will copy it over the packaging directory                 |

+**Notice:** It's currently not possible to build the safari extension via CI.
+The extension can be build locally with an Mac computer and install xcode build tools.

 ### Packaging